Neural Network Approach to Portfolio Optimization with Leverage Constraints:a Case Study on High Inflation Investment: Outperform dynamic benchmark under bounded leverage

-Note here that $\mathcal{Z}_{\boldsymbol{\theta}}$ is dependent on the structure of the neural network function $f(\cdot;\boldsymbol{\theta})$.
-Intuitively, $\mathcal{Z}_{\boldsymbol{\theta}}$ is the preimage of $\mathcal{Z}$ and $\big\{\boldsymbol{e}_{N_l+1}\big\}$ under $f(\cdot;\boldsymbol{\theta})$.
-Specific neural network model design may result in $\mathcal{Z}_{\boldsymbol{\theta}}=\mathbb{R}^{N_{\boldsymbol{\theta}}}$, which means (\ref{prob:NN_optimization}) becomes an unconstrained optimization problem.
+Note here that $\mathcal{Z}_{\boldsymbol{\theta}}$ depends on the structure of the neural network function $f(\cdot;\boldsymbol{\theta})$.
+Intuitively, $\mathcal{Z}_{\boldsymbol{\theta}}$ is the preimage of $\mathcal{Z}$, i.e., any $\theta \in \mathcal{Z}_{\boldsymbol{\theta}}$, $f(\cdot;\boldsymbol{\theta}) \in \mathcal{Z}$.} Specific neural network model design may result in $\mathcal{Z}_{\boldsymbol{\theta}}=\mathbb{R}^{N_{\boldsymbol{\theta}}}$, which means (\ref{prob:NN_optimization}) becomes an unconstrained optimization problem.
 For long-only investment problems, the only constraints are the long-only constraint (\ref{cons:long-only}) and the summation constraint (\ref{cons:sum-one}).
 Previous work has proposed a neural network architecture with a softmax activation function at the last layer so that the output (vector of allocation fractions) automatically satisfies the two constraints, and thus $\mathcal{Z}_{\boldsymbol{\theta}}=\mathbb{R}^{N_{\boldsymbol{\theta}}}$ and problem (\ref{prob:NN_optimization}) becomes an unconstrained optimization problem (see, e.g., \citet{li2019data, ni2022optimal}).
-However, as discussed in Section \ref{sec:leverage}, we consider the more complicated case where leverage and shorting is allowed.
-The problem thus involves more constraints than the long-only case does and therefore requires a new model architecture to convert the constrained optimization problem to an unconstrained problem.
+However, as discussed in Section \ref{sec:leverage}, we consider the more complicated case where leverage and shorting are allowed.
+The problem thus involves more constraints than the long-only case and therefore we would like to design a new model architecture to convert the constrained optimization problem to an unconstrained problem.
 We will discuss the design of the {\it leverage-feasible neural network} (LFNN) model in the next section, and how the LFNN model achieves this goal.